msramalho/feup-iart-summary/summary/last_question.md

 [back to index](../README.md)

 ## Question and Answer Template:
-The contributors are sorted by first commit on the question
+The contributors are sorted by first commit on the question.

+The question in each topic are sorted from most recent (newest) to least recent (oldest).

 ```markdown
 #### 20XX/20YY - [Normal|Recurso]